 Over his career, Simon has used his passion, skill and imagination to build up an international reputation as one of Britain’s best florists.
 He has provided floral decorations for the royal wedding of HRH Princess Eugenie and Jack Brooksbank.
 His blooms has also graced Kensington Palace, the National Gallery and the Royal Opera House.

-As a Belmond Good Living Experience Maker, Simon will take guests on a journey through the Gardens of Belmond.
+Simon will take guests on a journey through the Gardens of Belmond.
 His maps will help you connect with the flora and fauna, experiencing the joy of connecting with nature and breathing in the scent of flowers.
 He has also developed recipes to share his passion for home-made, hand-picked teas and infusions.

 The Finest Florist